Reduce Car Expenses

 8. Plan Route for Errands to Reduce Car Expenses.

-Plan your trip when doing errands.
+Planning ahead for your trip when doing errands will further reduce car expenses.
 List them down, organize and plan your route.
 Avoid peak hour as you might be caught in a traffic jam.
 Look for a cheaper place to park and walk a short distance.
 Take advantage of malls that offer first two hours free parking when you meet the minimum purchase.
 Set an alarm to ensure that you leave before the allotted time.

 9. Switch Off Engine instead of Idling.